Do you like the 10 most popular dog breeds?

 The size, shape, temperament, and overall appearance of the breed vary from those suitable for leather bags to those looking stable.
 But they have one thing in common: all breeds of dogs can trace their origins back to the grey wolf, although scientists are not sure where today's Fidos originated.

-As human beings gradually choose animals with special characteristics, they find their dogs very useful, even completely lovely - herdsman's ability, special temperament, fishing acumen - a wide range of dogs.
+As human beings gradually choose animals with special characteristics, they find their dogs very useful, even completely lovely - a herdsman's ability, special temperament, fishing acumen - a wide range of dogs.

 The breed is known for standing on its hind legs against an opponent and its front paws appear to be encased.
 In fact, according to AKC, when boxers were developed in Germany in the 19th century, they were used to beat dogs and limit large games such as wild boars until hunters arrived.